bobflagg/Battling-the-Bots/README.md

        <br/>Srijan Kumar and Neil Shah.
 2018.
     1. [A Survey on Natural Language Processing for Fake News Detection](https://arxiv.org/abs/1811.00770)
        <br/>Ray Oshikawa, Jing Qian, William Yang Wang.
 2018.
+       <br/>A systematic review of the datasets and NLP solutions that have been developed for fake news detection.
     2. [Studying Fake News via Network Analysis: Detection and Mitigation](https://arxiv.org/abs/1804.10233)
        <br/>Kai Shu, H. Russell Bernard, and Huan Liu.
 2018.